djunamay/geneclusters/README.md

 out_path = './'
 plot_graph(layout, pos, graph, cur_labels, unique_clusters, colors, out_path)
 ```
-### more
+### More examples
 see `examples.ipynb` notebook for K/L, METIS, spectral clustering, and spectral bisection implementations, benchmarking, and visualization

+## Algorithms overview

+### K/L
+[[CMU]](https://www.cs.cmu.edu/~ckingsf/bioinfo-lectures/kernlin.pdf)
+[[Wikipedia]](https://en.wikipedia.org/wiki/Kernighan%E2%80%93Lin_algorithm)
+![Main figure](main3.png)

 ## Notes
 - It is worth trying a range of algorithms, as the best-performing one might differ based on the specific graph of interest.
 - In [our case](https://www.biorxiv.org/content/10.1101/2023.09.05.556135v1), K/L and METIS perform very similarly, but we end up using the K/L algorithm because we found it to perform better on larger graphs.
 - KL_modified: we add a slight modification

-## Some info on the algorithms

-### K/L
-[[CMU]](https://www.cs.cmu.edu/~ckingsf/bioinfo-lectures/kernlin.pdf)
-[[Wikipedia]](https://en.wikipedia.org/wiki/Kernighan%E2%80%93Lin_algorithm)
-![Main figure](main3.png)

 ## Citation
 If you use this code in your work, please cite using the following BibTeX entry: